-Preheat the oven to 425˚F. I adjust the oven rack just above the center position, to allow the veggies to cook evenly.
+STEP 1: Prepare.
+Preheat the oven to 425˚F and adjust the oven rack just above the center position, to allow the veggies to cook evenly.
 Then line a baking sheet with parchment paper.

-To make the garlic butter, heat a small skillet or pot over medium-low heat.
+STEP 2: Make the garlic butter.
+Heat a small skillet or pot over medium-low heat.
 Melt the butter, then add the garlic and lemon juice.
 Reduce the heat to low and slowly simmer the butter until it slightly thickens and becomes fragrant.

-Coat the brussels sprouts by placing the them in a large bowl and pouring the butter over them and tossing to coat.
+Place the sprouts in a large bowl and pour the butter over them and toss to coat.
 Arrange them on the baking sheet in one even layer without any of the sprouts touching.

-Season them with ½ teaspoon of salt and ¼ teaspoon of pepper.
+STEP 3: Season the sprouts.
+Sprinkle them with ½ teaspoon of salt and ¼ teaspoon of pepper.
 You may want to add more once they've come out, I like to start with less and add gradually as I taste them.

 Store these in the fridge in an airtight container for up to 4 days.
 To reheat a serving in the microwave, do so on high for 30-50 seconds.
 On the stovetop, add about 1 teaspoon of butter to a pan and sauté them until they are just warm.

 - 3 cloves garlic (minced)

 - 1 pound brussels sprouts (stems trimmed and halved)

 - PREP: Preheat the oven to 425˚F and adjust the oven rack about 10 inches from the top.
 Line a baking sheet with parchment paper or foil.